bxdoan/bxdoan/README.md

 <div align="center">

-> It’s your place in the world; it’s your life.
-Go on and do all you can with it, and make it the life you want to live.
+> Whatever you lose, you’ll find it again.
+But what you throw away you’ll never get back.

-> — Mae Jemison —
+> — Himura Kenshin —

 </div>